fieldtrip/website/tutorial/mvpa_light.md

 {% include image src="/assets/img/tutorial/mvpa_light/searchlight_topo1.png" width="200" %}

+#### Exercise 3

+{% include markup/info %}
+Although we set `cfg.features = 'time'`, there was acually only one time point since `cfg.avgovertime='yes'`.
+To use the multiple time points as separate features, repeat the analysis setting `cfg.avgovertime = 'no'`.
+This time, for each channel, all time points in the 0.3-0.7 s window are used as features rather than just their average.
+The maximum performance should increase slightly.
+{% include markup/end %}

 In the previous analysis, classification has been performed for each channel separately.
 However, the spatial arrangement of MEG channels can be exploited in order to